-Introduction AS 2502.03 The auditor should obtain sufficient appropriate audit evidence to provide reasonable assurance that fair value measurements and disclosures are in conformity with GAAP.
-GAAP requires that certain items be measured at fair value.
-Financial Accounting Standards Board (FASB) Statement of Financial Accounting Concepts No. 7, Using Cash Flow Information and Present Value in Accounting Measurements , defines the fair value of an asset (liability) as "the amount at which that asset (or liability) could be bought (or incurred) or sold (or settled) in a current transaction between willing parties, that is, other than in a forced or liquidation sale." find Although GAAP may not prescribe the method for measuring the fair value of an item, it expresses a preference for the use of observable market prices to make that determination.
+AS 2502, Auditing Fair (or settled) in a current transaction between willing parties, that is, other than in a forced or liquidation sale."
+Although GAAP may not prescribe the method for measuring the fair value of an item, it expresses a preference for the use of observable market prices to make that determination.
 In the absence of observable market prices, GAAP requires fair value to be based on the best information available in the circumstances.
-Issuer A

-Generally accepted accounting principles (GAAP) contain various definitions of fair value.
+Footnote to AS 2502.03 Generally accepted accounting principles (GAAP) contain various definitions of fair value.
 However, all of the definitions reflect the concepts in the definition that appears in Financial Accounting Standards Board (FASB) Statement of Financial Accounting Concepts No. 7, Using Cash Flow Information and Present Value in Accounting Measurements.
 For example, Governmental Accounting Standards Board Statement of Governmental Accounting Standards No. 31, Accounting and Financial Reporting for Certain Investments and for External Investment Pools, defines fair value as "the amount at which an investment could be exchanged in a current transaction between willing parties, other than in a forced or liquidation sale."

-Evaluating Conformity of Fair Value Measurements and Disclosures With GAAP AS 2502.15 The auditor should evaluate whether the fair value measurements and disclosures in the financial statements are in conformity with GAAP.
+EVALUATING CONFORMITY OF FAIR VALUE MEASUREMENTS AND DISCLOSURES WITH GAAP AS 2502.15 The auditor should evaluate whether the fair value measurements and disclosures in the financial statements are in conformity with GAAP.
 The auditor's understanding of the requirements of GAAP and knowledge of the business and industry, together with the results of other audit procedures, are used to evaluate the accounting for assets or liabilities requiring fair value measurements, and the disclosures about the basis for the fair value measurements and significant uncertainties related thereto.
 Issuer A